Questions for Learners

 Once accepted onto the programme Milltech will begin to circulate your CV to prospective employers so it is very important to include the most relevant details of your qualifications and experience in your CV.
 Milltech will then arrange interviews with employers normally on their premises and when you have received a job offer you will be able to commence your apprenticeship programme.

-Q What is the Apprenticeship Framework?
+Q What is an Apprenticeship Standard?

-All apprentices complete a Framework, set by the industry at the appropriate level for that occupational area, and will consist of: - A National Vocational Qualification (NVQ) at Level 2 or Level 3 - A Technical Certificate (theory or underpinning knowledge) - Functional Skills.
+All apprentices complete a Framework, set by the industry at the appropriate level for that occupational area, and will consist of: - A National Vocational Qualification at Level 2 or Level 3 - A Technical Certificate (theory or underpinning knowledge) - Functional Skills.
 Learning about Health and Safety and Equal Opportunities and the PREVENT programme is also a compulsory part of your learning programme.
 Exemptions from Functional Skills may be available for those with relevant GCSEs that have been achieved in the last 5 years

 Q What happens after I have completed an apprenticeship?

 You could continue in your position with your employer in normal employment and work to achieve progression through the company.
-You may be able to progress to a higher level of NVQ or progress to higher education courses at college or university at degree level.
+You may be able to progress to a higher level or progress to higher education courses at college or university at degree level.

 Questions for Employers